OpenModelica/OpenModelica/README.Linux.txt

 $ ./configure --with-omniORB
 $ make # or make omc if you only want the omc core and not the qtclients

-How to compile on Linux (all from source)
+How to compile on Linux/BSD (all from source)
 ===================================================

 You need: